AnshuJalan/FlutterApps/Clima_customised/README.md

 - The page backgrounds are created in Inkscape.

 ## Screenshots

+Below are two screenshots showing the weather in Kolkata (at day-time) and Los Angeles (at night-time).

 <img src="screenshots\clima_day.png" width = 250> <img src="screenshots\clima_night.png" width = 250>